Install Next.js

 No, customize settings - Choose your own preferences

-If you choose to customize settings, you'll see the following prompts:
+If you choose to customize settings, ensure you select Tailwind CSS as Yes.

 Manual installation

-To manually create a new Next.js app, install the required packages:
+To manually create a new Next.js app, follow these steps:

 npm i next@latest react@latest react-dom@latest